avvypaks/GenGrab/README.md

 ## Getting started
 ### Installation
 * The simplest way to set this up is to install the Anaconda Python distribution
-* Otherwise, install the following dependencies:
+* Otherwise, install the following dependencies: 1. pandas
-- Pandas
-- tkinter
+                                                 2. tkinter
-- numpy
+                                                 3. numpy